EdwardBrodskiy/single-file-projects/README.md

 # Mini Projects

 This collection encapsulates an array of my smaller-scale projects, exploring invigorating ideas from different areas of mathematics.
 Although these projects are old, they mean a lot to me.
-In writing these programs, I found the love for code that follows me to this day.
+As in writing these programs, I found the love for code that follows me to this day.

 ## Descriptions